CYMN16/rust_ray_tracing_oneweekend/README.md

 - implemented parallel computing with threads using rayon

 work in progress:
-- show the images in realtime using rust druid
+- show the images in a GUI using rust druid

 planned features:
 - compute using cuda for realtime rendering (couldn't get arrayfire to work, rust-cuda seemed too complicated)